-Montenegro power market report; The games between power utility, TSO and biggest consumer25.
-March 2013. / SEE Energy News
+Montenegro power market report; The games between power utility, TSO and biggest consumer, SEE Energy News

 Djukanovic’s Government has two options for at least one solution of KAP electricity delivery dispute: to make this company finally pay for electricity or to launch partial debts’ set-off in the triangle KAP-EPCG-Government.
 If the current chaos continues, government will be certain to endanger EPCG’s work and make Italians quit work in Montenegro.